octobercms/docs/3.x/cms/themes/settings.md

 <a id="oc-theme-customization"></a>
 ## Theme Customization

 Themes can support configuration values by defining a `form` key in the theme information file.
-This key should contain a configuration array or reference to a form field definition file, see [form fields](../backend/forms.md#oc-defining-form-fields) for more information.
+This key should contain a configuration array or reference to a form field definition file, see [form field definitions](../../element/definitions.md) for more information.

 The following is an example of how to define a website name configuration field called **site_name**: